butterfly-garden/.github/README.md

 ### One

  - Automated builds for development/testing.
- - A display manager, perhaps `lightdm`.
- - A display server.
- - A session manager, perhaps `pebble`.
- - A window manager, perhaps `metacity`.
  - A terminal emulator implemented using Flutter, [`xterm`](https://pub.dev/packages/xterm) and [Yaru Widgets](https://pub.dev/packages/yaru_widgets).
  - A browser, perhaps `chromium`.

 ### Two

+ - A launcher.
-**E-v-e-r-y-t-h-i-n-g** else 😁
+ - **E-v-e-r-y-t-h-i-n-g** else 😁

+## License

+Butterfly components are typically licensed under the MPL-2.0 with artwork using CC BY-SA 4.0.